istio-ecosystem/authservice/README.md

 ## Introduction

-`authservice` helps delegate the [OIDC Authorization Code Grant Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to the Istio mesh. `authservice` is compatible with any standard OIDC Provider as well as other Istio End-user Auth features, including [Authentication Policy](https://istio.io/docs/tasks/security/authn-policy/) and [RBAC](https://istio.io/docs/tasks/security/rbac-groups/).
+`authservice-go` helps delegate the [OIDC Authorization Code Grant Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to the Istio mesh. `authservice-go` is compatible with any standard OIDC Provider as well as other Istio End-user Auth features, including [Authentication Policy](https://istio.io/docs/tasks/security/authn-policy/) and [RBAC](https://istio.io/docs/tasks/security/rbac-groups/).
 Together, they allow developers to protect their APIs and web apps without any application code required.